 - We mentioned the recent rain from Irene, and like other insects, crickets prefer to live in damp conditions or near a water source.
 Keeping this in mind and repairing any leaking pipes and using a dehumidifier in a damp basement can make it less attractive for them.

 - Crickets are generally nocturnal, however outdoor lighting such as porch lights or strongly lit windows really attract the field, house and ground crickets.
 Outdoor lighting should be used as little as possible and it’s best to use “insect repellent” yellow lights or sodium vapor lamps which are less attractive to insects.

 - In most situations if crickets are in the home then an effective removal which is often overlooked is the vacuum cleaner.

-With the recent hurricane Irene passing through, both Four Seasons and HomeTown Pest Control hope that local residents of North Carolina and Virginia have not been badly damaged in her wake.
+With the recent Hurricane Irene passing through, both Four Seasons and HomeTown Pest Control hope that local residents of North Carolina and Virginia have not been badly damaged in her aftermath.

-If you have any pest control questions or even pest control problems, then please feel free to contact HomeTown Pest Control and we’ll be happy to help.
+If you have any pest control questions or problems, then please feel free to contact HomeTown Pest Control and we’ll be happy to help.